-Target1: People become aware of the values of biodiversity and the steps they can take Target2: Biodiversity values will be integrated into national and local development and poverty reduction strategies and planning processes and are being incorporated into national accounting, as appropriate, and reporting systems.
-Target3: Incentives, including subsidies, that are harmful to biodiversity will be eliminated, phased out or reformed, and positive incentives will be developed and applied.
-Target4: Stakeholders at all levels will take steps to achieve or will implement plans for sustainable production and consumption.
-Target5: The rate of loss of all natural habitats, including forests, will be at least halved and where feasible brought close to zero, and degradation and fragmentation will be significantly reduced.
-Target6: All fish and invertebrate stocks and aquatic plants will be managed and harvested sustainably.
-Target8: Pollution will be brought to levels that are not detrimental to ecosystem function and biodiversity.
-Target9: Invasive alien species and pathways are identified and prioritized, priority species are controlled or eradicated, and measures are in place to manage pathways to prevent their Target11: 17 percent of terrestrial and inland water are and 10 percent of coastal and marine areas be conserved.
-Target12: The extinction and reduction of threater species will be prevented.
-Target13: The genetic diversity of cultivated plants farmed and domesticated animals will maintained for minimizing genetic erosion safeguarding their genetic diversity.
-Target14: Benefits from ecosystem services a biodiversity will be provided, restored, a safeguarded.
-Target15: Contributions will be made to mitigation adaptation of climate change through restora of at least 15% of degraded ecosystems.
-Target16: The Nagoya Protocol on ABS will be put i effect and used.
-Target17: Each Party will have develop, and comme implementing an effective, participatory a updated national biodiversity strategy and ac plan.
-Target 19: Knowledge, and the science base a technologies relating to biodiversity will improved.
-Target20: The mobilization of financial resources effectively implementing the strategic plan Biodiversity 2011-2020 from all sources, an accordance with the considated and agree introduction and establishment. process in the strategy for Resource Mobiliza Target10: The multiple anthropogenic pressures on coral should increase substantially from the curr reefs, and other vulnerable ecosystems levels.
-This target will be subject to chan impacted by climate change or ocean contingent to resource needs assessment to
+Target1: People become aware of the values of biodiversity and the steps they can take Target2: Biodiversity values will be integrated into Target11: 17 percent of terrestrial and inland water areas, and 10 percent of coastal and marine areas will be conserved. national and local development and poverty reduction strategies and planning processes and Target12: The extinction and reduction of threatened species will be prevented. are being incorporated into national accounting, as appropriate, and reporting systems.
+Target13: The genetic diversity of cultivated plants and farmed and domesticated animals will be Target3: Incentives, including subsidies, that are harmful to biodiversity will be eliminated, phased out or maintained for minimizing genetic erosion and safeguarding their genetic diversity. reformed, and positive incentives will be developed and applied.
+Target14: Benefits from ecosystem services and biodiversity will be provided, restored, and arget4: Stakeholders at all levels will take steps to achieve or will implement plans for sustainable production and consumption. safeguarded.
+Target15: Contributions will be made to mitigation and adaptation of climate change through restoration Target5: The rate of loss of all natural habitats, including forests, will be at least halved and where feasible brought close to zero, and degradation of at least 15% of degraded ecosystems.
+Target16: The Nagoya Protocol on ABS will be put into effect and used. and fragmentation will be significantly reduced.
+Target6: All fish and invertebrate stocks and aquatic plants will be managed and harvested Target17: Each Party will have develop, and commence implementing an effective, participatory and updated national biodiversity strategy and action Farget7: Areas under agriculture, aquaculture and forestry will be managed sustainably.
+Target18: The traditional knowledge will be respected and made mainstream.
+Target8: Pollution will be brought to levels that are not detrimental to ecosystem function and biodiversity Target 19: Knowledge, and the science base and technologies relating to biodiversity will be Farget9: Invasive alien species and pathways are identified and prioritized, priority species are controlled or eradicated, and measures are in place to manage pathways to prevent their introduction and establishment.
+Target20: The mobilization of financial resources for effeictively implementing the strategic plan for Biodiversity 2011-2020 from all sources, and in accordance with the considated and agreed process in the strategy for Resource Mobilization Target10: The multiple anthropogenic pressures on coral should increase substantially from the current impacted by climate change or ocean acidification will be minimized. contingent to resource needs assessment to be developed and reported by Parties.